weidai11/website/systemd/README.md

 ## Systemctl status

 You can check the status of the services and timers with `systemctl`.
 The timer should be active, and the service should be inactive.
 The service will switch to active once triggered by the timer.

+You can trigger a backup with `systemctl start bitvise-backup.service`.

 ```
 # systemctl status bitvise-backup.timer